Mì Quảng Recipe

 Serve Your Mi Quang With Fresh Herbs

-More Useful Tips And Tricks
+More Useful Tips When Making Mì Quảng

-Don’t miss these tips and tricks to level up your Quang Noodles With Shrimp And Pork Belly!
+Don’t miss these tips and tricks to level up your Quảng noodles with shrimp and pork belly!

-• For the most authentic way to eat Mi Quang, arrange the vegetables at the bottom of the bowl, then place the noodles on top of them.
+• For the most authentic way to eat mì Quảng, arrange the vegetables at the bottom of the bowl, then place the noodles on top of them.
 Pour just enough broth to partly cover the veggies.

 • If you prefer a thicker broth, add a whisked egg to it.
 Bring the broth to a boil, season to taste, then turn off the heat.